tmtxt/tmtxt.github.com/_drafts/2016-05-08-jekyll-ios-be-geek-on-the-go.md

 # Markdown editor

 [Byword](https://appsto.re/vn/bq7UC.i) seem to be the only option out there.
 Almost all the articles that I found on the internet refer this as the best option.
 With all the basic markdown features included, good looking font for editing and nice preview mode, it's worth to spend $3.99 on (money again, and not the last one).
-I love the two left and right arrow it provides, help me a lot in navigating while composing.

 ![byword][bw1]

 ![byword][bw2]

+# Text Snippets and Navigation

+Back to the old day when I was still using iPhone 3g with ios 4.2.1, the text navigation and snippet experience was awful compare to Android with its 3rd party keyboard.
+But for now, after years coming back from Android, I'm really impressed by what iOS can do now.
+You can install

+# Code editor

+# Real site preview